Aayusha2055/sheenycare/_posts/2020-09-11-ordinary-skin-care-routine-acne-prone-skin.md

 Double cleanse your skin, treat it, use an exfoliating toner or retinol, water-based serums, emulsions, and creams/oils/balms.

 But this information is too vague and confusing as it doesn't particularly target skin type and skin issues.
-Keep reading as we create a skincare routine for you based on what you're searching for.
+Keep reading as we create a skincare routine for you based on what you're searching for. -->

-# Ordinary Skin Care Routine for acne-prone skin for AM
+# Ordinary Skin Care Routine for dry and dehydrated skin for AM

 1. Cleanse
 2. <a href="https://www.cultbeauty.co.uk/the-ordinary-buffet-copper-peptides-1.html" target="_blank" rel="nofollow">Buffet + Copper Peptides 1%</a>